 If you look at Airbnb listings you'll see that many owners (though not yet the majority) give the licence number in their listings.

-If you do have the correct address of the apartment you're thinking of renting then:
+If you do have the correct and precise address of the apartment you're thinking of renting then:

 GO HERE: or copy and paste this link into your browser: http://meet.barcelona.cat/habitatgesturistics/en/

 This will bring up this page:

 Enter the address details and hit Search.

 Should be straightforward.
 However, in the first box — Type of road — when you scroll through the dropdown list there are 16 options: